brug-be/railsgirls_guide/part_1_static.md

 ---
 layout: default
 title: Guide
-permalink: /guide/
+permalink: /part_1/
 ---

-# Rails Girls Guide - part 1
+# Part 1 - Creating an HTML page

 **Bit by bit you will get there.**